9K35 Strela-10: Syrian Civil War

 On April 14, 2018, American, British, and French forces launched a barrage of 105 air-to-surface and cruise missiles targeting eight sites in Syria.
 According to a Russian source, five Strela-10 missiles launched in response destroyed three incoming missiles, However, the American Department of Defense stated in a daily press briefing that no Allied missiles were shot down.

 2020 Nagorno-Karabakh conflict

 The Armenian Air Defense employed Strela-10 missile systems during the 2020 Nagorno-Karabakh conflict.
 During the opening days of the war, several videos released by the Azerbaijani military showed several Armenian 9K33 Osa and Strela-10 vehicles destroyed by Bayraktar TB2 armed drones.

-Russian Invasion of Ukraine 2022
+Russian invasion of Ukraine

 A Strela-10 from the Ukrainian Armed Forces was recorded running over a civilian car in the opening weeks of the war.
 The driver of the car was uninjured.
 A Russian Strela-10M guarding Snake Island was destroyed by a Bayraktar TB2 on 30 April 2022.
 A Ukrainian Strela-10M system was reported destroyed by the Russian Air Force near Lisichansk on 17 June 2022.
+A Russian source claimed in September 2023 that Russia uses the 9M333 missile in Ukraine.

+Wagner Group rebellion

+A video of a Strela-10 targeting and almost hitting a Russian Army Ka-52 helicopter near Voronezh has been published.
+The missile was decoyed by flares.